harryg02/cs262-lab09/README.md

 - `/` a hello message
 - `/players` a list of players
 - `/players/:id` a single player with the given ID
+- `/player-properties` a joint table with players and properties

 It is based on the standard Azure App Service tutorial for Node.js.